The Five Senses In Tagalog And 41+ Useful Vocabulary

 five senses in tagalog

-Can you imagine life without the 5 senses?
+Can you imagine life without the five senses?
 It’s hard!
-So, today, we’ll learn the five senses in Tagalog – pandama, panlasa, pandinig, paningin, and pang-amoy.
-Why?
-Because one of the first things that children learn, not just Filipinos, is the five senses of our body.
-Learning about the five senses is important in our daily life.
+So, today, we’ll learn the five senses in Tagalogpandama, panlasa, pandinig, paningin, and pang-amoy.
+One of the first things that children learn, not just Filipinos, is the five senses of our body.
+Learning about the five senses is important in our daily lives.
 It makes us aware of the things around us and even in the universe.

 We can’t imagine our life without the five senses.
 If you’re into traveling the Philippines, learning Tagalog words about the five senses will surely make your whole trip memorable.
 Through the sense of sight and touch, you’ll see lots of beautiful places and enjoy the weather there.
 You’ll enjoy the delicious food and how it smells through the sense of smell and taste.
 You’ll hear how natives communicate with each other through the sense of hearing.